laravel/docs/pennant.md

 // ...
 ```

-The `for` method also accepts an array of scopes.
-Passing an array will check that the feature is active for all the provided scopes in the list.
+The `for` method also accepts an array of scopes, which will check that the feature is active for all of the provided scopes:

 ```php
 Feature::define('improved-notifications', function (string $email) {